Psychotherapy is hard work. It will often seem

 for any particular symptom.
 Consequently, many medications simply saturate

-the brain with specific chemicals that somehow manage to get some symptom
+the brain with psychoactive chemicals that somehow manage to get some symptom

 relief.
-Im sorry if that seems vague, but thats the way it
+If that seems vague, well, thats the way it is.

 The result of